A Distinct Possibility: ‘Temporary’ Layoffs May Be Permanent

 That could still turn out to be the case for some.
 The federal government may end up allocating significantly more financial aid for people and small businesses.
 And more testing for the coronavirus, not to mention an eventual vaccine or an effective drug therapy, would make more Americans comfortable returning to the restaurants, shops, airports and movie theaters they used to frequent.
 That, in turn, would lead companies to recall more laid-off workers.

 Yet Congress remains sharply divided about additional aid, with some Republicans expressing concern about escalating federal debt.
-President Donald Trump's top economic adviser, Larry Kudlow, said Friday that negotiations have “paused.”
+President Donald Trump's top economic adviser, Larry Kudlow, said Sunday on ABC's “This Week” that “many people would like to just pause for a moment” to evaluate the impact of the government's $2 trillion relief package approved in late March.

 If most layoffs become permanent, the severe recession the economy has slid into would likely last longer, the recovery would be slower and the toll on laid-off workers would be harsher, economists say.
 Unemployment soared to 14.7% in April — the highest rate since the Great Depression — and analysts predict it will rise still further in May.
 It could remain in double-digits into next year.